Junior Soprano: The Sopranos

-In season four, Junior's trial ends in a mistrial after they are able to intimidate one of the jurors into voting not guilty and forcing a hung jury.
+In Season Four, Junior's trial ends in a mistrial after they are able to intimidate one of the jurors into voting not guilty and forcing a hung jury.
 Although Junior has survived cancer and possible prison time, the toll of a series of 'mini-strokes' and the confinement of house arrest has left him confused, depressed, and in failing health.
-By season five, Junior starts to show signs of dementia and becomes more dependent for care and support.
-In "Where's Johnny?", Junior goes wandering the streets in his bathrobe and slippers looking for his deceased brother.
+By season five, Junior starts to show signs of dementia, requiring care and support.
+In "Where's Johnny?", Junior wanders the streets in his bathrobe and slippers, looking for his deceased brother.

-In season six of The Sopranos, Junior's dementia has worsened over the two-year interval, as he becomes paranoid that his long-deceased enemy, "Little Pussy" Malanga, is after him.
+In Season Six, Junior's dementia has worsened, as he becomes paranoid that his long-deceased enemy, "Little Pussy" Malanga, is after him.
 Tony refuses to put his uncle in a nursing home, feeling obligated to care for Junior himself with the aid of his sisters and Bobby.
 In the season six debut episode, Tony arrives at Junior's house one evening.
 Junior, believing his nephew to be Malanga, shoots Tony in the abdomen.
-Frightened and in a state of panic, Junior runs upstairs, hiding away in his bedroom closet while Tony struggles to dial 9-1-1 before losing consciousness.
+Frightened, Junior runs upstairs, hiding away in his bedroom closet while Tony struggles to dial 9-1-1 before losing consciousness.

 Junior is arrested and taken into federal custody over the shooting, but his lawyer secures him a release into a cushy mental institution, claiming he is currently unfit to stand trial.
-Junior remains confused and distressed by proceedings and denies that he could have deliberately shot his own nephew.
+Junior remains confused and distressed, denying that he could have deliberately shot his own nephew.
 Junior's dementia has progressed to such an extreme state that when his great-nephew A.J.
-Soprano visits him with the intention of killing him as revenge, Junior thinks A.J. is Tony and greets him with excitement.
+Soprano (Robert Iler) visits him with the intention of killing him as revenge, Junior thinks A.J. is Tony and greets him with excitement.
 A.J.'s plan is botched when he inadvertently drops the knife on the floor.
-Tony pulls some strings with former Assemblyman, now State Senator, Ronald Zellman to get A.J. released without charges being filed.
+Tony pulls some strings with former Assemblyman, now State Senator, Ronald Zellman (Peter Riegert) to get A.J. released without charges being filed.

-In the Wyckoff therapeutic center, Junior begins to put portions of his old life back together.
+In the Wyckoff therapeutic center, Junior begins to put his old life back together.
 He still collects weekly payments from his organizations and is occasionally visited by Pat Blundetto and Beppy Scerbo.
 Within the confines of the mental home, Junior behaves like a typical Mafia chieftain; bribing orderlies, organizing card games, and even physically abusing a rival.
 A young patient named Carter Chong looks up to Junior as a mentor and father figure and admires his aggressive, imposing, and rebellious nature.